 Greenhouse gas emissions

 Details of greenhouse gas emissions are included within the Corporate responsibility and sustainability section of this report.

-An analysis of the Company's shareholders and the shares in issue at 18 February 2016 together with details of the interests of major shareholders in voting shares notified to the Company pursuant to chapter 5 of the Disclosure and Transparency Rules are given on the Shareholder enquiries page.
+An analysis of the Company's shareholders and the shares in issue at 21 February 2018 together with details of the interests of major shareholders in voting shares notified to the Company pursuant to chapter 5 of the Disclosure and Transparency Rules are given in the Shareholder enquiries.

 In accordance with the provisions of section 489 of the Companies Act 2006, a resolution for the reappointment of Deloitte LLP as auditor is to be proposed at the forthcoming Annual General Meeting.
 Each person who is a director at the date of approval of this Annual Report confirms that: